If you have questions about any Eaton Tripp Lite product or service, please contact us. We're always glad to help!

 Choosing the best HDMI cable for your computer, TV or gaming system

 According to the HDMI Forum website, more than 1,700 manufacturers have sold over 8 billion HDMI-enabled devices, making HDMI the most popular way to transmit uncompressed audio and video between a source and a receiver or display.

 What is HDMI?

 HDMI stands for High-Definition Multimedia Interface, a standard for simultaneously transmitting digital video and audio from a source, such as a computer or TV cable box, to a computer monitor, TV or projector.
 Originally developed by a consortium of electronics manufacturers, it has been widely adopted with almost all televisions and computer monitors supporting the interface.

 The goal of the HDMI initiative back in 2002 was to improve on existing connectivity standards (e.g. DVI, component video) by creating a smaller connector, adding support for embedded audio and delivering a higher resolution video signal.
 Such was HDMI's success that by 2008, shipments of HDMI-enabled devices exceeded those of DVI.
 By the end of 2009, all HDTVs had at least one HDMI port.

-The HDMI interface allows a port to send high-resolution digital video, theatre-quality sound and device commands through a connector and down a single cable.
-There are several types of HDMI cable, each designed to support a video resolution and features in the HDMI specification.
+The HDMI interface allows a port to send high-resolution digital video, theatre-quality sound and device commands through an HDMI connector and down a single HDMI cord, each designed to support a video resolution and features in the HDMI specification.